gre/json2d/README.md

 ### `draws`

-Your **`draws` directives** will be used to fill content.
-These directives allow almost every possible shapes that canvas2d provides and using a simple mapping:
+Your **`draws` directives** will be used to fill and draw content.
+These directives are **direct mapping from [Canvas 2D context API](http://www.w3.org/TR/2dcontext/)**.
+Almost every possible shapes that canvas2d provides are supported with following DSL:

 **`draws` directives is an array where each element `E` is either an object or an array:**
 - If `E` is an *object*: all values or this object will be set to the canvas context.
 - If `E` is an *array*: the first element is the canvas2d context method name and the following elements are arguments to that method.

+All draws that occurs will be scaled relatively to the `size` you have defined.
+That way, we can define scalable (vectorial) content.

 ## Full Example: